 Key Takeaways

-U.S. President Donald Trump is preparing to sign an executive order that would prevent banks from refusing services to crypto companies based on their industry or political associations, according to a report by The Wall Street Journal.
+According to The Wall Street Journal, U.S. President Donald Trump is preparing to sign an executive order that would prevent banks from refusing services to crypto companies based on their industry or political associations.

 The move comes amid growing GOP pressure on major banks accused of politically motivated discrimination—an echo of what the crypto world has come to call Operation Chokepoint 2.0.

-Behind the scenes, banks like JPMorgan, Citibank, and Bank of America have already met with Republican state officials in an attempt to address growing concerns about banking discrimination.
+Behind the scenes, banks like JPMorgan, Citibank, and Bank of America have already met with Republican state officials to address growing concerns about banking discrimination.

 Adding weight to the effort, the Federal Reserve recently eliminated the “reputational risk” criterion from bank examination protocols.

-This change, while technical, could open the door for banks to resume or expand services to digital asset firms, many of whom were cut off under the previous administration.
+This change, while technical, could allow banks to resume or expand services to digital asset firms, many of which were cut off under the previous administration.

-The Biden-era crackdown—dubbed Operation Chokepoint 2.0 by industry insiders—had led to a wave of “debanking” across the U.S. crypto sector.
+The Biden-era crackdown—dubbed Operation Chokepoint 2.0 by industry insiders—led to a wave of “debanking” across the U.S. crypto sector.

 While there was never a formal policy document, internal communications and testimonies revealed an informal but coordinated effort to push crypto firms out of the traditional banking system.